terrillmoore/sigfox-bringup/README.md

 ## Quick overview of the app

 This is probably somewhere in the disk91 site, but I couldn't find it.
 The application just built has two serial ports, the debug port (connected to STLINK), running at 115k baud; and the management port, initially not connected, on UART1 (at 9600 baud).
 The app uses the facilities in the [IT-SDK][it-sdk] to provide a secure element and a variety of commands for device management.

+The app also uses the STM32L072 embedded EEPROM to store parameters.
+Thus you only have to set things up once after flashing; after that the app will remember your settings and apply them after each reset.

 There are two modes of operation, initial, and logged in.
 In the initial mode, a limited command set is available on UART1:

 ```log
 --- Common